 Another performance metric to note for the water heater is the first-hour rating of the machine.
 As a result, this heater is a better performer than most other water heating devices listed.
 Lastly, all parts of the heater are covered by a decade-long warranty.

-What we liked: The 10-year warranty is one of the highlights of the machine.
+Why is it special?
+The 10-year warranty is one of the highlights of the machine.
 Also, the capacity and first-hour rating seem to be enough for a medium-sized family.
 The cost of running this machine is significantly lower as compared to electric water heaters.
 Additionally, you can activate vacation mode when you aren’t in the house, leading to more energy savings.
 The energy star qualification is another reason for you to have confidence in the machine.

 Our second favorite hybrid water heater is another pick from A.O.
 Smith.
 As is visible from the images provided, this machine is almost identical to the editor’s choice.
 However, this A.O.
 Smith HPTU-50 is smaller, lighter, and more in tune with the needs of a smaller household.